No3371/StatePatternCSharp/README.md

     /// </summary>
     public void Update () => _stateMachine.Update();

-    // These methods are for later examples public void SetupStuff () {}
+    // These methods are for examples below public void SetupStuff () {}
     public async Task SetupAsyncStuff () {}
     public void ExitGame () {}
 }
 ```

 The framework does not require your subject T to inherit something.
-Instead, just new a `StateMachine<T>` somewhere then you are good.
-Declare the StateMachine within your subject T is recommended.
-Not much change to existed subject class is needed to use this framework, even if it's not a fresh new class, we can attach a StateMachine to it to start applying state pattern.
+Instead, just new a `StateMachine<T>` somewhere then you are good (declaring it within your subject T is recommended).

+For existed subject classes, not much change to existed code is required, the StateMachine and States only requires a reference to the subject to be functional.

 There are several interesting points in the above codes:
-- It's `partial`, this is because the state classes are declared as `Game`'s subclasses and split into different files.
+- It's `partial`, this is because the state classes are declared as `Game`'s subclasses and splitted into different files.
-    - This is recommended that the states can access private members of the subject.
+    - This is recommended so the states can access private members of the subject.
-- There's a `SetComponent` statement.
+- There's a `SetComponent()` statement.
 This is the Dependency Injection feature; we will talk about this later.
 - We `ChangeState` immediately after the machine is newed.
-    - There are 2 versions of `ChangeState`: generic/instanced.
+    - `ChangeState()` can be called with generic parameter or a state instance.
-    - In the example code generic version is used, and the Init is automatically newed and cached by the machine.
+    - In the example code the generic implementation is called.
+This results in a Init automatically newed and cached by the machine.

 ### Create a state
 Now let's take a look at `Init` state: